Phone: 888-513-5303 | Mo. - Fr. 8:30am - 5pm PST

 Susan Brightman CeramicsPlus firstname.lastname@example.org 49 Cedar Knoll Road Cockeysville, MD 410-666-0238

 I work with stoneware and porcelain to to wheel work and hand building.
 Work in the studio includes wheel work, hand building, ceramic slip casting, and other art media.
 I work with high-fire and low-fire glazing.
 I have to good sized electric kilns.
 Adult and evening classes available.
 Rental of studio space/time for fee.
 I also do art mentoring--working with personal issues through art and dialogue.
 Art mentoring for teens especially effective.

 Beth Heit Hamsa Pottery (617) 558-1440 Newton MA email@example.com http://www.bethheit.com

 I teach pottery classes for adults at all levels with a lot of indivual attention in a nurturing enviroment.
 Not more than 5 people in a class.
 In class we cover working on the wheel, handbuilding, underglazing and glazing.For more info visit my website.

-I have 20 years of teaching experience.
-I have been teaching ceramics and sculpture for the past 10 years.
-I offer private lessons for no more than two people at a time.
-I teach classes from beginning to advanced wheel throwing and hand building.
+I have 24 years of teaching experience.
+I have been teaching ceramics and sculpture for the past 14 years.
+I offer private lessons for up to three people at a time.
+I teach beginning to advanced wheel throwing and hand building.
 I use mid range stoneware clay and glazes.
-I have a two electric kilns, two wheels, a hand building area and many tools to use.
+I have a two electric kilns, three potters wheels, a hand building area and many tools to use.

 Kathy Wells ClayWorks Pottery 978-573-0095 email@example.com